Xceptance/Xceptance-Website-OpenSource/README.md

 Our website runs under a .de and a .com domain, so we needed something that does not hard-code host names into the URLs.
 Therefore all URLs and links are relative or absolute but without a host name.
 For some of the URL problems in terms of being relative, we wrote a small helper to workaround Jekyll URLs generation problems, see `_plugins/URL-helper.rb`.

 By the way, later we decided to run the entire site HTTPS only and under a single host name.
 Therefore the .de domain is only redirecting to .com now and appends the language in the process.
-We could have save us some pain if we considered that in the beginning.
+We could have saved us some pain if we considered that in the beginning.

 ## Two Languages